mScule/SpeedokuRoyaleServerPE/README.md

 Removes the containers, networks and images in the section.

 ## Usage
+First thing that you want to do when setting this up for the VERY FIRST time is that you want to clone the SpeedokuRoyaleServer project from the github into the server folder, so that the server folder contains the SpeedokuRoyaleServer project folder.

 To make sure that the server goes live in the right way, ensure that you have the base live first.

+## Documentation
+If you want to know what every script does, they have comments that summarize their actions.